Complaints Policy and Procedure

-- Glass and Fenestration Training Solutions Ltd (henceforth known as GFTS) seeks to maintain high standards in its provision of courses, services and facilities to students.
-GFTS has established its student’s complaints procedures to deal with the legitimate complaints from students in a fair, prompt and efficient manner.
+- Glass and Fenestration Training Solutions Ltd (henceforth known as GFTS) seeks to maintain high standards in its provision of courses, services and facilities to students and employers.
+GFTS has established its complaints procedures to deal with the legitimate complaints from students and/or employers in a fair, prompt and efficient manner.

-- All complaints will be dealt with without recrimination and no student will be disadvantaged by lodging a complaint.
+- All complaints will be dealt with without recrimination and no student or employer will be disadvantaged by lodging a complaint.
 Complaints will be investigated objectively.
 Anonymous complaints will not be accepted.

-- A student may seek independent advice from any source prior to lodging his/her complaint.
-They may also be accompanied by another student or representative in any meeting that takes place in connection with their complaint.
+- A student or employer may seek independent advice from any source prior to lodging his/her complaint.
+They may also be accompanied by another person or representative in any meeting that takes place in connection with their complaint.

 - This procedure is designed to deal with complaints arising from: